The Secret of Mesirus Nefesh: How We Break Through the Klipos of the World of Asiyah

 "All my days I was troubled by this verse: 'With all your soul'—even if He takes your soul.
 I said: When will the opportunity come to my hand so that I may fulfill it?"

-By accepting the tortures, Rabbi Akiva acted not only for himself but for all generations until the end of all generations.
+By accepting these tortures, Rabbi Akiva accomplished this not only for himself but for all generations until the end of time.
 And whenever a person accepts upon himself the agonies of death, he connects himself to Rabbi Akiva and to the Ten Martyrs.

-Afterward, when reaching Nefilas Apayim, in the mystical secret of "Rachum V'Chanun" (Merciful and Gracious), a person actually surrenders his soul in practice.
-Not just in thought like during the Shema, but he surrenders himself to death out of a genuine desire: "I want them to stone me, and burn me, and cut me with swords, and hang me with ropes."
+Afterward, when reaching Nefilas Apayim, in the mystical secret of "Merciful and Gracious," the person surrenders his soul in actual practice.
+Not just in thought like during the Shema, but he surrenders himself to death out of a genuine desire: "I want them to stone me, burn me, cut me with swords, and hang me with ropes."

-The Struggle Against the Yetzer Hara and the Agonies of Death
+The Battle with the Yetzer Hara and the Agonies of Death

-Regarding the verse about the sin of Adam HaRishon (the First Man), it is stated:
+Regarding the verse about the sin of Adam HaRishon (the First Man), it is said:

 "For on the day you eat of it, you shall surely die."

-The meaning is that from the day a person sinned, he cannot escape the control of the Yetzer Hara (Evil Inclination) except through the agonies of death.
-When a person does teshuvah (repentance) and grows a beard and peyos (sidelocks), the Yetzer Hara mocks him: "Do you think I am frightened by your beard and peyos?
+The meaning is that from the day a person sinned, he cannot escape the control of the yetzer hara (evil inclination) except through the agonies of death.
+When a person does teshuvah (repentance) and grows a beard and peyos (sidelocks), the yetzer hara mocks him: "Do you think I am frightened by your beard and peyos?
 After all, we were good friends, we danced together and ate together.
-I can strangle you along with your beard and peyos!"
+I can choke you along with your beard and peyos!"

-Therefore, to break free from the sins to which a person has become accustomed, he must undergo the agonies of death.
-He needs to say to the Yetzer Hara: "We are done!
+Therefore, to break free from the sins a person has grown accustomed to, he must undergo the agonies of death.
+He needs to say to the yetzer hara: "We are done!
 Either I slaughter you, or I slaughter myself.
 One of us is going to be slaughtered right now."
-Regarding this it is said: "For Your sake we are killed all the day long; we are considered as sheep for the slaughter."
+Regarding this, it is said: "For Your sake we are killed all the day long; we are counted as sheep for the slaughter."
 A person must be willing to jump off a roof just to avoid committing a sin.

 The Creation of New Souls and the Sweetening of Judgments

-When a person is willing to accept upon himself the agonies of death in practice, he awakens Above the merit of the Ten Martyrs who literally surrendered themselves to death.
-Through this mesirus nefesh of the lower realms, he elevates all the sparks of holiness that fell into the klipos, and causes supernal unifications—the unification of Zeir Anpin (the Divine emotional attributes) and Malchus (Kingship), and the unification of Abba (the Divine Father/Wisdom) and Imma (the Divine Mother/Understanding).
+When a person is willing to accept upon himself the actual agonies of death, he awakens Above the merit of the Ten Martyrs who literally surrendered themselves to death.
+Through this mesirus nefesh of the lower realms, he elevates all the sparks of holiness that fell into the klipos, and causes supernal unifications—the unification of Zeir Anpin (the Divine emotional attributes) and Malchus (Kingship), and the unification of Abba (the Divine wisdom) and Imma (the Divine understanding).

 As a result of this inner unification, new angels are created and entirely new souls are born.
 These angels accompany the person and perform miracles and wonders for him, in the mystical secret of the verse: